-Even if you have undergone surgery in a plastic surgery clinic or a dermatologist, you can only get a VAT refund if the medical treatment is a VAT taxed item.
 If you want to check whether you can get a refund, please contact the medical center or Medical Korea’s support center (1577-7129).

-I am a Chinese who is visiting Korea for cosmetic surgery.
+I am a Chinese national who is visiting Korea for cosmetic surgery.
 I heard that a 10% of VAT included in the medical fee can be refunded from the 1st of April in 2016.
 Is this applicable for all medical institutions in Korea?

 In Korea, 10% VAT is imposed on cosmetic surgery, but starting from the 1st of April in 2016, a 10% VAT refund system is being implemented for foreign tourists.
 However, not all medical institutions in Korea are eligible for a refund, and medical institutions that are able to refund VAT must satisfy all of the following requirements.

-First, the institution must be registered at the Ministry of Health and Welfare as a medical institution that can treat foreign patients.
+The institution must be registered at the Ministry of Health and Welfare as a medical institution that can treat foreign patients.

-Second, the institution must sign a contract with a business which operates a refund counter designated by the National Tax Service to provide necessary equipment such as terminals in the medical institution.
+The institution must sign a contract with a business which operates a refund counter designated by the National Tax Service to provide necessary equipment such as terminals in the medical institution.

 You can check if one’s a VAT refundable medical institution before visiting by looking up on the Medical Korea’s website (www.medicalkorea.or.kr) or contacting the Medical Korea’s support center (1577-7129).